 The Phonological Awareness Literacy Screening, or PALS, is a set of assessments and teaching tools used in six countries and all 50 states to identify and provide customized learning experiences for young children at risk of becoming poor readers.
 Available on the PALS website are a series of printable activities to improve phonological awareness and literacy skills for children in pre-kindergarten through third grade.

 “National data show 16% of children who are not reading proficiently by 3rd grade do not graduate from high school on time,” said Anita McGinty, research associate professor who now serves as director of PALS.
 “And those children showing significant difficulties with reading development by the end of first grade may never fully catch up to their peers in the absence of intensive support.
 The value of the early years to children’s reading success cannot be underestimated, particularly for those children with other academic and/or social risk factors.”

-Benjamin L. Castleman Associate Professor of Education and Public Policy, Director, Nudge4 Solutions LabDewey Cornell Professor of EducationMichael Higgins Athletic Training Program Director, Professor of EducationJay Hertel Joe Gieck Professor in Sports MedicineMichael J. Kennedy Associate Professor of EducationCarol A. Tomlinson William Clay Parrish Jr. ProfessorJason T. Downer Professor of Education, Program Area Director, Clinical and School Psychology, Director, CASTLMarcia A. Invernizzi Professor EmeritusAnita McGinty Research Associate Professor
+Benjamin L. Castleman Newton and Rita Meyers Professor in the Economics of Education, Director, Nudge4 Solutions LabDewey Cornell Professor of EducationMichael Higgins Athletic Training Program Director, Professor of EducationJay Hertel Joe Gieck Professor in Sports MedicineMichael J. Kennedy Associate Professor of EducationCarol A. Tomlinson William Clay Parrish Jr. ProfessorJason T. Downer Professor of Education, Program Area Director, Clinical and School Psychology, Director, CASTLMarcia A. Invernizzi Professor EmeritusAnita McGinty Research Associate Professor